 Mountain Stowe Area Vacation Rental

-Here at Stowe Country Homes, we provide all types of accommodations, from cozy 1- and 2-bedroom condos to magnificent, modern homes.
+Here at Stowe Country Homes, we provide all types of accommodations, from cozy 1- and 2-bedroom condos, beautiful cottages to magnificent and modern homes.
 All of our properties offer everything you could possibly need as well, from extra sleeping accommodations to state-of-the-art kitchens and much, much more.
 In the spring, visitors will no doubt enjoy the crisp mountain air while exploring the backcountry trails which burst with life after the long winter slumber.
 Sure, the ski season might be over, but Vermont has four complete seasons, and it is best to enjoy each one as it happens.

 If you choose to forego the meal prepared at your Vermont rental property, thankfully Stowe has a wide variety of restaurants that are open on Easter Sunday.
 Whether you visit one for brunch, lunch or dinner, you can rest assured that you will find an excellent restaurant.
 Try von Trapp or the Idletyme Brewing Company for extraordinary pub grub alongside handcrafted beers.
 For more refined settings, the Dining Room at Edson Hill or the Bistro at Ten Acres offers white tablecloths and an elegant menu, both restaurants are exemplary and aptly display the bounty of Vermont on the table.